diku-dk/futhark-website/examples.rst

 experiment with them.
 For a conventional introduction to the language, `Parallel Programming in Futhark`_ may be a better choice.
-For more examples, you can check the `examples directory in the Futhark repository`_, or at our implemented benchmarks_.
+For more examples, you can check the `examples directory in the Futhark repository`_, or our implemented benchmarks_.
 We also maintain a list of `projects using Futhark`_.

 .. _`Parallel Programming in Futhark`: https://futhark-book.readthedocs.io